 Consider the example of Hong Kong, where licensing and parking fees, gas taxes, and environmental taxes have been increased.
 Likewise in London and Singapore, a congestion charge is collected for the use of certain road segments.
-Meanwhile, an analysis of carbon emissions from the commuting patterns of urban residents in 74 Chinese cities found that urban population density showed a significant negative correlation with carbon emissions from taxis and public buses.3 high-density, high floor area ratio development model is more conducive to achieving the same output using less energy and fixed asset investment, which will have knock-on effects in improving resource efficiency and reducing carbon emissions.
-(There is strong empirical from a number of studies on the costs of urbanizing migrant workers.
+Meanwhile, an analysis of carbon emissions from the commuting patterns of urban residents in 74 Chinese cities found that urban population density showed a significant negative correlation with carbon emissions from taxis and public buses.3 output using less energy and fixed asset investment, which will have knock-on effects in improving resource efficiency and reducing carbon emissions.
+(There is strong empirical evidence showing that the more

 Another important factor is that the economic structure of large cities tends to be more services oriented, compared to industrial cities, which makes the former more conducive to the reduction of pollution emissions.
-Indeed, even with the same industrial structure, a
+Indeed, even with the same industrial structure, a high-density, high floor area ratio development model is more conducive to achieving the same concentrated the development of an industry within a province, the lower the pollution per unit of GDP.4)